 Audrianna St. Germain: A lust for learning

-Audrianna St. Germain, from Brighton, Mich., is a junior majoring in neuroscience and physiology.
+Audrianna St. Germain, from Brighton, Mich., is a senior majoring in neuroscience and physiology.
 She is a College of Natural Science Deans Research Scholar and a Beckman Scholar.

 I have always had a lust for learning, and research is a compelling, unique and unparalleled opportunity that Michigan State provides to its undergraduates.
 During my freshman year in Lyman Briggs, MSU’s scientific residential college, I had heard of the vast number of research positions one could hold at MSU and I was determined to get involved from the get-go.

 My first semester, I was granted the opportunity to join Dr. Brian Gulbransen’s research team.
 The lab focuses on the interactions of the enteric nervous system.
 During the time I spent with Dr. Gulbransen, I devised a project, learned invaluable laboratory skills, and further developed my understanding of gut function.
 I was awarded the Larry D. Fowler Endowment Undergraduate Research Stipend to continue my research over that summer.

 I then worked in Dr. Devin McCauley’s psychology lab studying timing, attention and perception to better understand and treat disorders such as stuttering and non-physiological hearing loss.

 My time in both of those labs, as well as my classes, helped encourage me to pursue more of my scientific interests; and this exploration ultimately led to a change in my major from neuroscience to physiology.

 My coursework at Michigan State has been critical to my development as a student.
 Teamwork skills central to almost all of my classes have helped me learn to work in teams in my research and to communicate professionally with leaders in the field.
 I have learned to be patient, to have perseverance, to think critically and to discuss problems and results with students and professors.